cradlepoint/sdk-samples/AutoInstall/readme.txt

 Application Purpose
 ===================
-“AutoInstall” is a SIM Speedtest app designed to test TCP throughput on multiple SIMs, supporting multiple modems, and prioritize them based on download speed, including the following configurable options:
+“AutoInstall” is a SIM Speedtest app designed to test TCP throughput on multiple SIMs, supporting multiple modems, and prioritize them based on download speed.

+One the app has been loaded, the following settings can be configured in the router configuration under System > SDK Data:

 •	MIN_DOWNLOAD_SPD – If no SIM download speed meets minimum, a FAILURE report is sent.
 SIMs are still prioritized and slowest SIMs are disabled according to NUM_ACTIVE_SIMS.
 Default Value = 0.0